panzi/jQuery-Cookies/README.md

 `expires` The expiration date of the cookie as string or `Date` object or the number of days in which the cookie will expire (can be negative).
-If `false` is passed a expiration date in the very distant future (2000 years) is used.
+If `false` is passed an expiration date in the very distant future (2000 years) is used.
 If not given or `true` is passed the cookie will expire at the end of the browser session.